jendatx/Grok-Git/README.md

 * e.g. git help commit, or git help add
 * above opens man page, or you can do man git-add

+Also see excellent references - like online help - in the References section at bottom

 ## Config
 git config --global color.ui auto
 * get auto-colored diff output (easier when comparing stuff

+git config --global credential.helper osxkeychain
+* so (Mac users) won't have to enter creds with every clone/push/pull

 ## Start a Repo
 git init